wjf5203/VNext/README.md

 - IDOL  won **first place** in the video instance segmentation track of the 4th Large-scale Video Object Segmentation Challenge (CVPR2022).

+## Getting started

+1. For Installation and data preparation, please refer to  to [INSTALL.md](./INSTALL.md) for more details.
+2. For IDOL training and model zoo, please refer to [IDOL.md](./projects/IDOL/IDOL.md)

+3. For SeqFormer training and model zoo, please refer to [SeqFormer.md](./projects/SeqFormer/SeqFormer.md)

 ## IDOL